goauthentik/authentik/website/docs/integrations/sources/active-directory/index.md

 3. Give the User a password, generated using for example `pwgen 64 1`.

-4. Open the Delegation of Control Wizard by right-clicking the domain.
+4. Open the Delegation of Control Wizard by right-clicking the domain and selecting "All Tasks".

 5. Select the authentik service user you've just created.